MLB Late Tuesday Draftstars DFS Preview and Projections for June 17, 2025

 Conclusion

-On the other hand, according to our model, Dominic Canzone is one of the worst value options on the slate, suggesting you might want to limit exposure to him if putting together multiple line-ups.
+On the other hand, according to our model, Dominic Canzone is one of the worst value options on the slate, suggesting you might want to limit exposure to him if entering multiple line-ups.

 Ready to go?
 Draftstars' MLB Late Tuesday slate closes at 11:40am AEST on Tuesday.
 ENTER NOW!

-As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Late Tuesday slate.
-The unique insights here can give you an edge when you make your MLB DFS line-ups.
+As with all MLB DFS contests, whether you start with our studs or build around our value picks, leveraging Fantasy Insider's data-driven MLB fantasy news and strategies, combined with your own research, can enhance your chances of winning in the MLB Late Tuesday contest.
+The unique insights here can help you maximize points while adhering to the salary cap when you make your MLB DFS line-ups.

 For the latest projections and optimised MLB Late Tuesday line-ups, check out the Fantasy Insider Cruncher on Draftstars!
 It's free to use when you're logged in.